 Morgan's career really took off after the 1906 San Francisco earthquake.
 People were lining up to commission her to build them houses, churches, clubs, banks, schools, hospitals, and stores.

 Construction begins on the Asilomar Conference Grounds.
 The term asilomar means "refuge by the sea" and was founded by the Young Women's Christian Association (YWCA).
-During this time William Randolph Hearst hired Julia to design the main building and guest houses on his ranch in San Francisco.
+During this time William Randolph Hearst hired Julia to design the main building and guest houses on his ranch in San Simeon.
 He instructed her to build something that was "more comfortable" than the platform tents currently used on the ranch.

 Ground is broken to build the Berkeley Women's City Club and was constructed in 11 months and fully funded by Berkeley Women.

 The Berkeley Women's City Club opens it doors to 4,000 members and the pool is dedicated in front of hundreds of women.
-At this time Julia Morgan design china arrives from production in Germany.
+At this time Julia Morgan designed china arrives from production in Germany.